 But if a city, a municipality, or the state owned the vehicle, and it is operated by a government employee, you are in for another hurdle.
 The government is generally protected from having to pay people who get injured in the course of its business.

-There is an exception for bodily injury and property damage caused by government driver’s negligent behavior.
+There is an exception for bodily injury and property damage caused by a government driver’s negligent behavior.
 That includes police vehicles, inspectors’ cars, and municipal bus accidents.
-Even though there is an exception to government immunity, you can expect the city’s attorneys to fight your Michigan bus accident lawyers on this issue, or claim that the government shouldn’t be responsible for the behavior of its driver.
+Even though there is an exception to government immunity, you can expect the city’s attorneys to fight your Michigan bus accident lawyers on this issue or claim that the government shouldn’t be responsible for the behavior of its driver.

 The Court of Claims

 Michigan law now requires any lawsuit asking the state government to pay money be filed in a special court called the “Court of Claims” located in Lansing.
 So if you are suing a government agency, you may have to take a special trip to file your case.
 Sometimes, your case will even get split up.
-The Court of Claims will hear the part about the government agency, while your local circuit court hears the Third Party lawsuit against the driver.
+The Court of Claims will hear the part about the government agency, while your local circuit court hears the third-party lawsuit against the driver.

 Contact an Experienced Bus Accident Attorney